The Concept of Lost Work and Entropy’s demise

 Now consider a useful system that being a system that can move man and/or machine.
 Certainly the vast majority of such systems involve expansion hence involve the upward displacement of our atmosphere.
 At one atmosphere pressure (Patm), the work (Wlost) required to displace our atmosphere by a volume, dV, turns out to be:

 Okay dV is the volume increase of the expanding system, which to someone (i.e. man on the moon) observing our Earth, appears as a volume increase to the atmosphere.
 For discussion of expanding piston-cylinder click here.
+You can cosnider that the expanding system is actually a system within a system that being the Earth's atmosphere.

 What else can we say about the above lost work?
 If our atmosphere is being displaced upwardly, then any upwardly displaced gas molecules must experience an increase in potential energy.
 Furthermore, our atmosphere is not homogeneous in terms of either pressure, or molecular volume, therefore it must be the atmosphere’s pressure at the location/elevation that the system’s expansion occurs, and that is in general 1 atm for those of us standing upon Earth’s surface.

 It does not take a genius to understand the validity of eqn (1) which can be simply derived from first principles concerning work, force, mass, pressure etc., as is done in my book.
+We can elaborate upon eqn 1) and say that this is the work done by an expanding system onto the surrounding atmosphere but it does not necessarily mean that the atmosphere’s volume increases.

 This all fits with this author’s assertion that inelastic collisions also means that thermodynamics must also consider a system’s thermal radiation as part of that system’s thermal equilibrium i.e. a new understanding of both thermal equilibrium and what temperatures measures.

 Let us concern ourselves with lost work in this blog.
-Lost work goes by many names such as lost heat, lost energy, dissipated energy andnon-sensible energy.
+Lost work goes by many names such as lost heat, lost energy, dissipated energy and non-sensible energy.
 In its broadest context, it is energy that is lost by a system/machine thus preventing 100% efficiency in machines and reversibility in processes.
 Lost work by expanding systems is pertinent too most engines and other useful processes, because at some point in their cycle, there is system expansion that upwardly displaces the Earth’s atmosphere’s mass against gravity, thus adding to our atmosphere’s energy.

 Lost work is different than the reversible work of lifting a rock up into the air wherein energy is transformed into the rock’s potential energy increase.
 Importantly, a rope can be tied to that rock, enabling us to harness its increased potential energy when the rock falls back to the ground.
 Unlike the reversible work of the rock, an increase to Earth’s atmosphere’s potential energy is not so readily harnessed.
 Specifically, if the expanded system collapses back to its original state, then the gained potential energy is transformed into atmospheric molecular kinetic energy, which eventually generally results in an atmospheric temperature increase, which may or may not radiate away.
 Or perhaps the expanding volume results in a localized pressure increase which results in heat due to increased molecular friction.